erlinh/VisualNovel/client/README.md

 - resources: Contains all graphics in a graphic format(ex: jpg, png, svg, mp4). for eg: logo.srv, main-banner.png, langingPage-video.mp4 and so on.

 **components**: All components that are either presentational or containers are stored here.
+Testing, css and index.js of every components should store into its own folder. for eg. Example.css, Example.test.js and index.js.

 **pages**: All components that represent a react Route are stored here.